smoxy/churchGroupHelper/README.md

 - **python-telegram-bot**: For handling Telegram interactions.
 - **Whisper**: For audio transcription, supporting multilingual capabilities.
 - **PyTorch**: As a backend for Whisper and other potential machine learning tasks.
+- **python-iso639**: To find the full name from the ISO 639-1 language setted.

 ## Supported Languages